Design Process – Harthstone Isles

 • Working with Voice Actors

 • To give Ysalotta a unique voice, I worked closely with the voice actress cast to play her.
 We discussed the tone of voice and speech style I’d had in mind for the character and I answered any questions the voice actress had about Ysalotta’s mannerisms.
 This was important, as the character had to deliberately mispronounce certain words and phrases.
-We also decided that the voice actress should use a more polished-sounding voice for Ysalotta than I’d initially envisaged, as it worked really well to convey the self-assured tone of the character.
+We also decided that the voice actress should use a more polished-sounding voice for Ysalotta than I’d initially envisaged, both to suit the actress’ natural accent and to convey the self-assured tone of the character.

 • I also helped provide context for the voice actress in places, as she had to record the character lines out of order, which meant some of the natural flow of speech was hard to find.
 To help her with this, I showed her my quest and NPC documents so that she could read through the actual progression of the dialogue.
 This helped her understand the tones that each line should be spoken with.